NicklasXYZ/TikzHashTableGenerator/README.md

 ######################################
 #     Example 1: Linear probing      #
 ######################################
-# Specify the size of the hashtable
+# Specify the size of the hash table
 size = 11

 # Define the list of keys to be inserted into the table